Oluwateezzy/airbnb-clone-project/README.md

 | Booking | id, user_id, property_id, check_in, check_out | A booking belongs to a user and a property. |
 | Review | id, user_id, property_id, rating, comment | A review is made by a user on a specific property. |
 | Payment | id, user_id, booking_id, amount, status | A payment is associated with a booking made by a user. |

+** Relationships Summary: **
+- A User can own multiple Properties.
+- A User can make multiple Bookings.
+- A Booking is tied to one Property and one User.
+- A Review is left by a User on a Property.
+- A Payment is linked to a Booking and User.

+---